I’m about to answer two questions I believe to be crucial to our understanding of Christianity:

 Who Does What?

-Things We Are Accountable For Doing As Believers
+3 Things We are Accountable for as Believers

-- Resist the devil — it is our mandate to resist Satan, not pray that God will get the devil off our case.
-(James 4:7)
+- Resist the devil — our mandate is to resist Satan (James 4:7), not pray for God to get the devil off our case.

-- Trust Him — we are to deliberately choose to place our full faith and reliance on God, not ask Him for the gift of faith.
-We received that gift back when we were born from above, so the issue is whether or not we are going to obey God and use it (Proverbs 3:5-6)
+- Trust Him — we are to deliberately choose to place our full faith and reliance on God (Proverbs 3:5-6), not ask Him for the gift of faith.
+We received that gift back when we were born from above, so the issue at hand is whether or not we are going to obey God and use it.
+If God tells us certain conditions exist for us to receive one of His promises, it’s our responsibility to: